skip to main content

 Medication Management at all schools must be in accordance with state laws, and regulations.
 All medications administered at school by licensed school health professionals or taken by a student at school who is able to self-administer their own medication must have patient specific orders from a licensed medical healthcare provider.
 This is necessary for both prescription and nonprescription medications.
 Form for Prescription & Nonprescription Medication in School

 Immunization Requirements (NYS) Public Health Law Section 2164 and New York Codes, Rules and Regulations (NYCRR) Title 10, Subpart 66-1 require every student entering or attending public, private or parochial school in New York State (NYS) to be immune to diphtheria, tetanus, pertussis, measles, mumps, rubella, poliomyelitis, hepatitis B, varicella and meningococcal in accordance with Advisory Committee on Immunization Practices (ACIP) recommendations.
 See requirements for school attendance on the left side of this page under Health Forms.
-NYSDOH School Immunization Requirements Handbook
+Overview of the 2025-2026 School Immunization Requirements

 BMI Survey Letter